validator-network/cosmoshub-proposals/issuance-proposal.md

 ## Executive summary
 This proposal is a first step towards issuance of fungible tokens directly on the Cosmos Hub.

-To ensure that the Cosmos Hub remains a pillar of trust, issuance of new tokens will granted on an individual basis through the addition of a new proposal type to the existing governance system.
+To ensure that the Cosmos Hub remains a pillar of trust, issuance of new tokens will be granted on an individual basis through the addition of a new proposal type to the existing governance system.

 ## Background
 In its current state, the primary utility of the Cosmos Hub is to demonstrate a working BPoS model and governance mechanisms.